 Approximately the size of a school bus, the van contains a state-of-the-art dental clinic including three dental chairs, a panoramic X-ray machine, a sanitization center and a patient waiting area.
 There is also a powered chair lift for disabled patients.

-The mobile dental van has provided nearly 60,000 patient visits.
+The mobile dental van has provided nearly 38,000 patient visits to date.

 Through the S-Miles To Go Program, students at the School of Dental Medicine gain firsthand experience working with patients in rural areas.
 “By sending our students on the van, we expose them to a different community that can’t walk into this dental school and receive care,” said Stephen Abel, DDS, a dean at the dental school.
 “Ideally, this will inspire our students to want to practice in these settings.”